 - i.
-Brookside Primary School's admission number is 60.
+Brookside Primary School's admission number is limited to 60 only.
 Where more than 60 applications for Brookside are received for any one year group, combinations of the above criteria will be used in priority order.
 Where the computerised system throws up an equality of distance for more than one child (who do not have the same home address) the final tie breaker will be drawing lots. - ii.
+Children who are looked after and those children who were previously looked after children.

 The School Admissions Code 2021 states that all admission authorities must give highest priority to this group of children and provides the following definitions:

-A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of the social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

-'Previously looked after children' are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements orders or special guardianship order).
+'Previously looked after children' are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
 Further references to previously looked after children means such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-- A child is regarded as having being in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - Children who were adopted under the Adoption Act 1976 and children who were adopted under Section 46 of the Adoption and Children Act 2002.
-24. - Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
+- A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - Children who were adopted under the Adoption Act 1976 and children who were adopted under section 46 of the Adoption and Children Act 2002.
+24 - Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - iii.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians) - iii.
 The child's place of residence is taken to be the parental home.
-Living in the catchment area does not guarantee you a place at your catchment school.
+Living in the catchment area does not guarantee you a place at your catchment school. - iv.
+The term sibling relates to: - brothers and/or sisters who share the same parent(s) - a half-brother, half-sister or legally adopted child living at the same address - a child looked after by a local authority placed in a foster family with other school age children - a stepchild or children who are not related but live as a family unit, where parents both live at the same address as the child. - v.
+If criterion 4 is used, when making an application parents should send evidence from an independent professional person who knows about the child and supports the application to the school.
+It must clearly show why the school is the most suitable and any difficulties if alternate schools were offered.
+An independent professional person, for example a health professional, social worker, teacher/early years professional or support worker or such other appropriate person.
+The evidence must be supplied and must be submitted with the application for a school place.